Prashanthsrn/blog/_portfolio/PlyViewer.md

 collection: portfolio
 ---

-A Halide-based implementation of Histogram equalization, which is an image processing technique that improves the contrast.
-This project uses halide optimization capabilities to efficiently process images on the CPU using parallelization and vectorization.
+This is an Open3D-based point cloud visualization tool.
+I developed this to test out a 2d image to point cloud generation project I worked on

 *Implementation*
   - Uses Open3D library to handle point cloud data loading and normal estimation